Asian Blepharoplasty

 - One of the most common complications that can occur following the procedure is asymmetry of the eyelids.
 In order to prevent this, photographs should be taken before the procedure and a detailed pre-operative plan put in place.

-- In some patients, despite surgery, they could lose the upper eyelid crease that has been created over a period of time.
-In a small proportion of patients, drooping of the eyelid (called ptosis) could occur.
+- In some patients, despite surgery, they may possibly lose the upper eyelid crease that has been created over a period of time.
+In a small proportion of patients, drooping of the eyelid (called ptosis) may possibly occur.

 Conclusion

 - Asian blepharoplasty is a commonly performed procedure in Asian population groups to create an Asian eyelid fold.
-It is primarily a cosmetic procedure but it could be performed for clinical indications as well.
+It is primarily a cosmetic procedure but it may possibly be performed for clinical indications as well.
 Patient satisfaction rates are high and complications are rare.

 - Anophthalmos